CorneliusMN/Pawduction_exam/README.md

 make
 go run pipeline.go
 '''
-This will pull the data, make directories for model artifacts, data and mlflow logs and produce the model artifacts in a setup similar to if you had run it through github workflow.
+This will pull the data, make directories for model artifacts, data and mlflow logs and produce the model artifacts.
+You will be able to find all artifacts produced from the run, under the "Artifacts" folder.
+In the MLRuns folder you will be able to find logged MLFlow data.
+In the Data folder, you will be able to find the splits for test/train, the gold data etc.